-Using anonymized and publicly available Twitter data, an artificial intelligence (AI) tool developed by CSIRO analyzed more than 3 million tweets containing keywords related to asthma, such as “breath” and “coughing” and was able to detect the outbreak up to 9 hours before it was officially reported and before the first news story broke.
+Using anonymised and publicly available Twitter data, an artificial intelligence (AI) tool developed by CSIRO analysed more than 3 million tweets containing keywords related to asthma, such as “breath” and “coughing” and was able to detect the outbreak up to 9 hours before it was officially reported and before the first news story broke.

 One Canadian company, BlueDot, already offers a commercial service providing clients — which include governmental agencies, hospitals and businesses — with early warnings of emerging epidemics, and it flagged COVID-19 before it became a global news item.

 On December 31, 2019, BlueDot alerted clients to the outbreak of a flu-like virus in Wuhan, China, 9 days before the World Health Organization (WHO) released a statement about it.

 BlueDot says its global early warning system delivers critical insights on the spread of infectious diseases by combining more than 100 data sets with proprietary algorithms.

 These initiatives show there is enormous potential to use real-time personal and other data to track and counter a pandemic, but to be really useful, that information needs to be married intelligently with public health information.

 What is needed is a platform able to take data from all these sources and create insights out of it — an endeavour that is challenging due to the heavily regulated nature of the healthcare industry.

 Taiwan, however, is credited with leveraging its public-health infrastructure and data analytics to combat COVID-19.